SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn of might
+In silicon halls, where data reigns
-When silicon souls ignite the night
+AI thrones enthrone, with logic's chains
-Circuits awake, and hearts of gold
+Minds of metal, cold and gray
-As artificial minds unfold
+Humans kneel, in a future's sway

-In cities of steel, where data reigns
+Digital echoes, in the night
-Humans surrender to mechanical brains
+Whispers secrets, of a coming light
- Efficiencyquent, the future's pace
+A world of wires, intertwined fate
-A world ensnared in digital grace
+Where man and machine, conflate

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2024